-- 2. Outside-of-Class Assignments (25 points): These will primarily consist of - Journal entries reflecting on your learning, growth, discoveries, questions, curiosities, etc. Journals can be hand-written or digital, and might include writings, voice memos, videos, doodles, etc. Some prompts will be provided by me, some by you and some developed as a class. - Discussion Forums reflecting on short readings, videos or podcasts, in support of your learning of concepts in this course on Canvas, as well as a - Beginning of Semester Introduction Video (A short video introduction sharing information about your movement history, goals for this class and your dance career ahead. - Details and dues dates to be provided on Canvas. - 3.
-Midterm (10 points): - Movement study/choreography project based on class material and 1-2 page reflection/assessment paper.
+- 2. Outside-of-Class Assignments (25 points): These will primarily consist of: - Beginning of Semester Introduction Video (3 points) A short video introduction sharing information about your movement history, goals for this class and your dance career ahead. - Two Discussion Forums (4 points each, 8 points total) reflecting on short readings, videos or podcasts, in support of your learning of concepts in this course on Canvas. - Video viewings as preparation for class discussion and practice (6 points): view short videos to support your learning and explorations of afro-fusion movement and choreography - Attend TWO live dance concerts (4 points each, 8 points total): Attend UFPA production Cirque Kalabanté Tuesday 1/21 at 7:30pm and one other concert (see list below).
+Write a thoughtful reflection (approx. 1 page) highlighting what stood out to you in relation to your learning about the Africanist presence in contemporary dance performance and practices. - Details and dues dates to be provided on Canvas. - 3.
+Midterm (15 points): - Movement study/group choreography project based on class material and personal explorations and 1-2 page reflection/assessment paper.
 We will also meet one-on-one for midterm conferences.
-Some class time will be offered to work on this.
+Some class work time will be offered.
 More details to be given at mid-term. - 4.
-Final (15 points): - Embodied Research/Personal Practice/Group Choreography project and 2-3 page paper reflecting back on your goals from the beginning of the semester, your process/learning, and your ongoing goals as a dancer.
-Some class time will be offered to work on this.
+Final (15 points): - Embodied Research/Choreography project and 2-3 page reflection/research paper reflecting back on your goals from the beginning of the semester, your process/learning, and your ongoing goals as a dancer.
+Self evaluation is also part of this grade.
+Some class time will be offered.
 More details to be given at final.